 Stimulant Use Disorder Defined

 Stimulant use disorder includes signs and symptoms that reflect compulsive, prolonged self-administration of stimulant substances that are used for no legitimate medical purpose.
-Although stimulant usually are prescribed to treat attention deficit/hyperactivity disorder, depression, narcolepsy, and obesity, a patient may continue to take these drugs despite the development of serious related problems.
+Although stimulants usually are prescribed to treat attention-deficit/hyperactivity disorder, depression, narcolepsy, and obesity, a patient may continue to take these drugs despite the development of serious related problems.
 Patterns of stimulant administration include episodic or daily (or almost daily) use.
 With continuing use, there is a decrease in pleasure effects due to tolerance and an increase in dysphoric effects.
 Stimulant use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.
 While it can range from mild to severe, even a mild disorder can escalate and lead to serious problems, so early treatment is important.

 Stimulant Use Disorder Causes

 There can be several causes of stimulant use disorder.
 Various factors like genetic, psychological, social, and environmental factors can all impact how taking stimulants affects your body and behavior.
 For certain people taking stimulants has a different and stronger impact that can lead to stimulant use disorder that it may not have on others.
 People who are exposed to cocaine or amphetamine-type stimulants can develop stimulant use disorder in as little as one week, although the onset is not always this fast.

 - Dilation of the pupils

 - Elevated or lowered blood pressure

 - Interpersonal sensitivity